MES Architecture: System Layers and Hierarchy

 System Hierarchy in MES

 The MES hierarchy aligns with the ISA-95 Standard, a global framework for integrating enterprise and control systems.
-The hierarchy includes:
+This model describes how data and control flow from the shop floor up to business planning systems.

 - Level 4: Business Planning and Logistics